 2025-10-24

-23 分钟The Economist Hello and welcome to The Intelligence from The Economist.
+Hello and welcome to The Intelligence from The Economist.

-Every weekday we provide a fresh perspective on the events shaping your world.
+Every weekday, we provide a fresh perspective on the events shaping your world.

 Many of us worry about what screen time is doing to our young.

-How much is too much and how best to moderate it?
+What effect will it have, how much is too much, and how best to moderate it?

-But all these years later, the waltzes he created are as youthful as ever.
+And this weekend, Johann Strauss turns 200, but all these years later, the waltzes he created are as youthful as ever.

 From Vienna to Strictly Come Dancing, our correspondent really had a ball reporting this one.